vitanova11/REST-and-JSON-APIs-Exercise/README.md

 Test these routes in Insomnia.

-Part Four: Write More Tests
+PART FOUR: Write More Tests
 Add tests for the PATCH and DELETE routes.

-Part Five: Start on the frontend
+PART FIVE: Start on the frontend
 Make this route:

 GET /